 You will also want to bear in mind that there isn’t a lot of public transport on the main island of Okinawa.
 So, if you are planning to visit attractions that aren’t in the vicinity of your hotel, you will probably need to hire a car.

 Note that the maximum speed limit on the island is 60 km per hour (roughly 37 miles per hour).
 It will therefore take several hours to get from one end of the island to the other and it will take a while to visit all of Okinawa’s beaches and attractions.

 All this needs to be considered when you are planning how long to stay on and where to stay on Okinawa’s main island.

 You can read more about all the best places to stay on Okinawa’s main island below.

 Naha is Okinawa Prefecture’s capital city.
 It is the biggest city on Okinawa’s main Island and is located on its south-western coast.

 Naha is where we personally decided to stay during our honeymoon before we went island hopping.
-And it is also the main place we would recommend that everybody else stays that is planning their first trip to Okinawa.
+And it is also the main place we would recommend that everybody stays that is planning their first trip to Okinawa.

 It is a great base for your holiday in Okinawa as it is entirely feasible to spend almost a week in Naha without running out of things to do.
 In fact, if you are wondering where to stay in Okinawa without a car, then Naha is our answer.